GoInterject/GoInterject.github.io/wIndex/SegmentInfo---Segment-Search.md

 ---
-title: Interject Documentation > SegmentInfo - Segment Search
+title: SegmentInfo - Segment Search
 layout: custom
 keywords: [segmentinfo, segment search, function]
 description: Segments is a dataportal which allows you to filter for every segment within your chart of accounts and allows you to use your groupings within your filter choices.